José María Orellana: Early life

 José María Orellana Pinto was born in El Jícaro; he was the son of Esteban Orellana and Leonora Pinto.
 Orellana had a military career becoming General of the Guatemalan Army.
 He was elected to the Guatemalan legislature on several occasions, as a member of the Liberal Party, and was also Chief of Staff of the President Estrada Cabrera; when serving as such, on 29 April 1907, he was riding alongside the president's coach when the latter suffered a bomb attack -which had been planned by the brothers Avila Echeverría and some of their relatives and friends-.
 Miraculously, both the president and Orellana were unharmed by the assassination attempt and almost immediately initiated the prosecution of the perpetrators.

 Coup d'état against Carlos Herrera

-On 5 December 1921, general Orellana -sponsored by the United Fruit Company- lead a coup d'état against president Carlos Herrera who had resisted to approve the concessions granted to the United Fruit Company and its subsidiaries by his predecessor, Manuel Estrada Cabrera.
+On 5 December 1921, General Orellana - sponsored by the United Fruit Company - lead a coup d'état against president Carlos Herrera who had resisted approval of the concessions granted to the United Fruit Company and its subsidiaries by his predecessor, Manuel Estrada Cabrera.
 Orellana had the help of several army officers, among them general Jorge Ubico.